stagedml/pylightnix/docs/Reference.md

 def autostage(args, *,, ,, =, ,, kwargs)
 ```

-Builds a Pylightnix [Stage](#pylightnix.types.Stage) out of Python
+Builds a Pylightnix [Stage](#pylightnix.types.Stage) out of a Python
 function.
-The decorator arguments form stage
+The decorator's arguments form the
+[Configuration](#pylightnix.types.Config) of a stage.
+After that, they go
+throw the certain transformations and finally appear as the inner function's
-[Configuration](#pylightnix.types.Config) according to the rules explained in
+arguments.
+The transformation rules are explained in the table below.
-table below.

 |Argument in decorator|Type in decorator|Argument in function|Type in function| Comment      |
 |:-----------:|:-----------:|:------------:|:-------------:|:---|